 Skills and specializations are improved by spending AP.
 The table to the right shows the cost of raising each by 1 point.
 No skill or specialization can be raised higher than 5.
 Remove your racial bonuses and penalties before calculating cost or determining if a skill is too high to raise.

 Training (Optional Rule)

-Improving a skill may require expenditures of time and/or money in addition to AP.
-Under this optional rule, training a skill requires a number of weeks of focused study and practice equal to double the level in the skill that you are trying to gain, with a minimum of 1 week.
-For example, improving from level 4 in Medicine to level 5 requires 10 weeks of training with access to proper facilities and equipment.
-Additionally, in order to improve a skill to a level higher than your Lore plus your Reason, you must find a trainer who has a skill level higher than yours.
-Most trainers will require a fee of 10-100 gp per week depending on the rarity of the skill.
+Improving a skill or specialization may require expenditures of time and/or money in addition to AP.
+Under this optional rule, training requires a number of weeks of focused study and practice equal to double the level that you are trying to gain, with a minimum of 1 week.
+For example, improving from level 4 in Healing to level 5 requires 10 weeks of training with access to proper facilities and equipment.
+Additionally, if the number of weeks training would be greater than your Lore plus your Reason, you must find a trainer whose level is higher than yours.
+Most trainers will require a fee of 10-100 ep per week depending on the rarity of the skill.

 The available skills are listed below with guidelines on when each can be applied.
 They can be used in multiple ways, and part of the fun should be in trying to find creative ways to make use of your strengths.
 In general, it is good to have at least one person in the party who is good at each skill, and everyone will usually want to have some skill in both Focus and Reaction and at least one of Aim, Arcana, or Melee.

 Certain abilities can grant you access to new skills that are not on this list.
 In such a case, you treat the new skill exactly like any of the standard ones, including spending AP to increase your bonus in the skill.